Tim de Zeeuw: Education and career

 He received a bachelor's degree in mathematics (cum laude) in 1976, a bachelor's degree in astronomy (cum laude) in 1977 and a master's degree in astronomy (cum laude) in 1980, all from Leiden University.
-He graduated with a PhD in astronomy from Leiden University in 1984.
+He graduated with a cum laude PhD in astronomy from Leiden University in 1984.
 From 1984 he worked in the US, first as a long-term member at the Institute for Advanced Study in Princeton, then, from 1988, as a senior research fellow at the California Institute of Technology.
 He returned to the Netherlands in 1990 to become professor of theoretical astronomy at Leiden.

 In 1993 he became the founding director of NOVA, the Netherlands Research School for Astronomy, which coordinates the graduate education and astronomical research at the five university astronomy institutes in the Netherlands.
 NOVA's mission is to train young astronomers at the highest international level and to carry out frontline astronomical research in the Netherlands.
-In particular, the NOVA programme resulted in Dutch participation in the development of many VLT/VLTI instruments, the Band 9 ALMA receivers, in studies for E-ELT instruments, and in an instrument for the James Webb Space Telescope (JWST).
+Under his leadership, NOVA won the 1997 national competition for substantial long-term strategic research funding.
+This resulted in Dutch participation in the development of many VLT/VLTI instruments, the Band 9 ALMA receivers, in studies for E-ELT instruments, and in an instrument for the James Webb Space Telescope (JWST).

-In 2003 he was appointed Scientific Director of Leiden Observatory, a research institute in the College of Mathematics and Natural Sciences of Leiden University.
-From 2007 to 2017 he was the director general of European Southern Observatory.
-He also had a secondary affiliation with the neighboring Max Planck Institute for Extraterrestrial Physics, until that Institute severed ties citing his suspension from Leiden University and removed his profile from the Max Planck website.
+He was Scientific Director of Leiden Observatory 2003–2007, a research institute in the College of Mathematics and Natural Sciences of Leiden University.

+From 2007–2017 he was the Director General of European Southern Observatory, when the Very Large Telescope on Paranal was equipped with powerful second generation instruments (X-SHOOTER, KMOS, MUSE, SPHERE, GRAVITY, ESPRESSO), built in partnership with institutions in the ESO Member States.
+After the end of his mandate at ESO, de Zeeuw returned to Leiden Observatory.
+He collaborated with the optical/IR group of Reinhard Genzel at the Max Planck Institute for Extraterrestrial Physics, where he had a secondary affiliation until 2022.
+He retired from Leiden University in December 2022 at age 66.

 He was elected a member of the Royal Netherlands Academy of Arts and Sciences in 2006 and a Legacy Fellow of the American Astronomical Society in 2020.
 He received the 2001 Descartes-Huygens prize for his contribution to the French-Dutch scientific collaborations.
 In 2009 he was awarded the Brouwer Award by the Division on Dynamical Astronomy of the American Astronomical Society.
 On 14 May 2018 at the annual Netherlands Astronomy Conference, he was awarded the Order of the Netherlands Lion.